 Santa Clara County (in California) has mandated that new homes, and non-residential buildings be pre-wired to accommodate electric vehicle charging stations during their construction.
 This prevents owners from having to pay up to $2,000 to redo wiring in a building that has already been constructed.
-Pre-wiring only costs up to $200.
+Pre-wiring for the chargers only costs up to $200.

 The pre-wiring is for Level 2 EV charging stations, which operate at 220-240 volts, and can charge electric vehicles in four to seven hours.